Data Risk Management: Framework, Assessment & Strategies

 If you have strong authentication but no behavioral analysis: Consider behavioral analytics to catch attackers who get past authentication.
 This is your last line of defense.

-Different organizations face different ATO risks:
+Different companies face different ATO risks:

 B2C with high-volume authentication: Bot protection and rate limiting are critical.
 You’ll see credential stuffing attacks at scale.